homiedopie/beberlei.de/2008/12/01/zend-jquery-enhancements-ajax-forms-tooltip-and-autofill.rst

 using a view helper to render, so what we need additionally is a "My\_JQuery\_View\_Helper\_AjaxForm" that extends from "Zend\_View\_Helper\_Form".
-The code of the view helper will have to look as follows to fullfil our needs:
+The code of the view helper will have to look as follows to fulfil our needs:

     ::